Kale and butternut squash mac and cheese is an easy, healthy and deliciously creamy side dish or vegetarian main that everyone’s sure to love!

 So since we’re in November and since that means the next holiday is Thanksgiving, I’m going to focus on that.

-Starting with this kale and butternut squash mac and cheese that I’m bringing to Blogsgiving.
-It's a blogger’s get together version of Friendsgiving, which is a friends get together of Thanksgiving.
+Starting with this kale and butternut squash mac and cheese that I'm utterly obsessed with.

 - You can prep this ahead of time.
-Make the mac and cheese through step 9 and refrigerate.
+Make the mac and cheese through step 9.
 When you’re read to bake it, take it out of the fridge while the oven is pre-heating.
 Add the breadcrumb mixture, then bake, adding 5-10 minutes to the cooking time.

 - Want a bit of spice?
 You can stir in ¼ teaspoon cayenne pepper when you add the cheese and salt and pepper.
 You can also add some hot sauce at the table (I do this so the kids can have the un-spicy version).